gitlabhq/gitlabhq/doc/workflow/merge_request_approvals.md

 ### Reset approvals on push

-With this setting turned on, any done approvals are reset when new a new push is done to the merge request branch.
+With this setting turned on, approvals are reset when a new push is done to the merge request branch.

 Turn "Reset approvals on push" off if you want approvals to persist,